On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation

 \subsection{Automatic Evaluation on MT}

 Automatic evaluation methods play a key role in evaluating MT systems by avoiding the substantial costs of human assessment.
 In this work, we investigate the potential of ND-MT to provide lexical diversity and semantic equivalence.
 To achieve this goal, we categorize current metrics into two main categories: lexical-based methods and semantic-based methods, to measure the capabilities of ND-MT.
 For lexical-based methods, BLEU~\cite{bleu}, METEOR~\cite{meteor}, and ROUGE~\cite{rouge}, which focus on lexical overlap.
 ChrF++~\cite{chrf} focuses on character overlap and TER~\cite{ter} focuses on error edit distance.
-Specifically, these methods rely on references, suffer from the multi-modality issue, and fail without references.
+Specifically, these methods rely on references, suffer from the multimodality issue, and fail without references.
 For semantic-based methods, BERTScore~\cite{bertscore} and BLEURT~\cite{bleurt} utilize the token information to model the semantic score.
 COMET20-DA~\cite{comet20da} and COMET22-KIWI~\cite{comet22kiwi} include a training stage to learn the semantic equivalence between source and candidates.
 XCOMET~\cite{xcomet} further evaluates on the error spans.
 Other methods measure semantic alignment through semantic similarity between the source and candidates in a unified semantic embedding space. including SentTrans~\cite{sentrans} with direct LMs, LASER~\cite{laser}, and XNLI~\cite {xnli} using bilingual pairs.
-In this work, we test the reliability of these metrics on evaluating ND-MT systems.